jose-techcode/TOOLBOX_Luanix/README.md

 # 10. Notes

 This scripting toolbox is intended exclusively for the debian operating system.
 It is not guaranteed to work on other linux distros without adaptation.
-It is not recommended to use docker for these scripts, given the dependence on the operating system for the correct functioning of the automations.
-But, can use the scripts update_clean.sh and update_install.sh in docker.
+It is not recommended to use Docker for some scripts, given the dependence on the operating system for the correct functioning of the automations.
+But, can use the scripts update_clean.sh and update_install.sh in Docker.
 Much of this project is for learning purposes.